wambozi/elastic-webcrawler/README.md

 ### Docker

 This project builds and publishes a container with two tags, `latest` and `commit_hash`, to Docker Hub on merge to master.
-Currently, you have to mount a volume with your config to run it.

 Docker Hub: [https://hub.docker.com/repository/docker/wambozi/elastic-webcrawler](https://hub.docker.com/repository/docker/wambozi/elastic-webcrawler)